-Powder coating vs. painting vs. other alternatives, here’s your answer.
-Paint can be a perfectly acceptable alternative to powder coating in some instances.
+When you want to change the look of or apply a protective outer coating to your car, bike, or other metal items, powder coating and painting are two of the most popular options.
 Both can be used to prevent rust and corrosion on metal parts of your car, bike, or appliances.
-Powder coating is much stronger and effective than paint, but it comes at a cost — and if it chips, well, there’s no touch-up powder coat.
-We have what you need to know about paint, powder coating, and other protective alternatives.
+Powder coating is much stronger and effective than paint, but it comes at a cost — and, if it chips, there is no easy way to do touch-up powder coating.
+If these options don’t work for you, there are several other coating methods to consider that come with a variety of price points and durability options.
+Below, we have what you need to know about powder coating, painting, and other protective alternatives.

 Pros and Cons of Powder Coating